hulkiedo17/relf/README.md

 # Features

-Right now this program can read and print elf header of executable files.
+Right now this program can read and print elf header and program headers of executable files.
 In the future i will add more options so you can see what the executable file contains (See TODO section).

 # Dependencies